Vegan Stuffed Shells With Tofu Ricotta

 What’s the best way to add more vegetables to this dish?

-You can mix sautéed spinach, kale, or even finely chopped broccoli into the ricotta filling for extra greens.
+You can mix sautéed spinach, kale, or even finely chopped air fryer broccoli into the ricotta filling for extra greens.
 Roasted veggies like zucchini, mushrooms, or butternut squash also make great additions—just layer them under or over the shells for an easy upgrade.

 Vegan shells fresh from the oven.